 Not only is this Chicken Pot Pie Soup recipe so easy to make, but it is also an absolutely delicious and that perfect bowl of comfort food during the cooler weather.

-If you enjoy the taste of chicken pot pie, try our Classic Pot Pie and the one baked with Biscuits!
+If you enjoy the taste of chicken pot pie, try our Classic Pot Pie and biscuit pot-pie!

 CHICKEN POT PIE SOUP-